Reasonably Foreseeable: Remoteness Principles Regarding a View to Risk of Harm | Olson Craig Legal

 [13] Much has been written on how probable or likely a harm needs to be in order to be considered reasonably foreseeable.
 The parties raise the question of whether a reasonably foreseeable harm is one whose occurrence is probable or merely possible.
 In my view, these terms are misleading.
 Any harm which has actually occurred is “possible”; it is therefore clear that possibility alone does not provide a meaningful standard for the application of reasonable foreseeability.
 The degree of probability that would satisfy the reasonable foreseeability requirement was described in The Wagon Mound (No. 2) as a “real risk”, i.e. “one which would occur to the mind of a reasonable man in the position of the defendan[t] . . . and which he would not brush aside as far-fetched” (Overseas Tankship (U.K.) Ltd. v.
 Miller Steamship Co.
 Pty., [1967] A.C.
 617 (P.C.), at p.
 643).

-The Rankin and Mustapha cases explainl foreseeability as pertaining to whether a person could reasonably anticipate that specific behavior might cause harm to some other person.
+The Rankin and Mustapha cases describe the foreseeability question as relating to whether an individual could sensibly foresee that certain behavior might culminate in the occurrence of harm to another person.
 Furthermore, following the guidance of Rankin and Mustapha cases, while evaluating whether harm was foreseeable, a court should approach the question from a retro-active yet forward-looking perspective instead of looking back perspective after an incident has actually occurred..

 Summary Comment